MISP/misp-rfc/misp-galaxy-format/raw.md

 derivated_from, refs, synonyms **SHALL** be used to give further informations. refs is represented as an containing one or ore string and **SHALL** be present. synonyms is represented as an containing one or ore string and **SHALL** be present. derivated_from is represented as an containing one or ore string and **SHALL** be present.

+source-uuid, target-uuid **SHALL** be used to describe relationships. source-uuid and target-uuid represent the Universally Unique IDentifier (UUID) [@!RFC4122] of the value reference. source-uuid and target-uuid **MUST** be preserved.

 # Acknowledgements

 The authors wish to thank all the MISP community who are supporting the creation